openmrs/openmrs-eip/distribution/docs/README.md

 3. #### Installing the Sender Application
     1. Create an installation directory for your sender app.
-    2. Copy to the working directory the `dbsync-sender-app-{VERSION}.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-sender-app/target` folder.
+    2. Copy to the working directory the `openmrs-eip-app-{VERSION}.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `distribution/docs/sender` folder.
     4. Open the `application.properties` you just copied above to the installation directory and set the property values accordingly, carefully read the in-inline documentation as you set each property value.
     5. Launch the sender app by navigating to its installation directory from the terminal and run the command below.
     ```shell
-    java -jar dbsync-sender-app-{VERSION}.jar
+    java -jar -Dspring.profiles.active=sender openmrs-eip-app-{VERSION}.jar
     ```
 Make sure no errors are reported when the application starts, you can find the logs in the configured directory which defaults to `{USER.HOME}/.openmrs-eip/logs/openmrs-eip.log`, where {USER.HOME} is the path to your user home directory.